-The Zodiac is a set of dating system on the basis of twelve animals, which is inextricably linked to the ancient Chinese lunar calendar.
-It sprouted in the Shang and Zhou dynasties and gradually matured in the Qin and Han Dynasties.
-It has been widely spread among the working people for more than two thousand years.
+The Chinese Zodiac is a set of dating system on the basis of twelve animal symbols, which is inextricably linked to the ancient Chinese lunar calendar.
+It was sprouted in the Shang and Zhou dynasties and gradually matured in the Qin and Han Dynasties.
+It has been widely spread among the populace for more than two thousand years.
 It has been loved and respected by the people and gradually affects all aspects of people's lives.
 It is no longer a simple symbol of the year, and the passages of time have injected rich connotations into it, forming a unique zodiac culture in China.

 The Chinese Zodiac culture is an important part of traditional Chinese culture.
 For their unique artistic style and national characteristics, the Chinese zodiac gold and silver coins are well-known both at home and abroad.
 Since 1981, the People's Bank of China has issued the Zodiac series of commemorative coins of precious metals.
 It has been warmly welcomed by Chinese collectors at home and abroad.
 The Zodiac series commemorative coins of precious metals have become one of the important currencies among commemorative coins of precious metals in China.

 The theme of the Chinese Zodiac series of commemorative coins demonstrates a new distinguishing feature every year.
 It has long been favored by many coin lovers.
 Among them, there are many excellent commemorative coins that have won the World Coin Award and the Chinese Arts and Crafts Hundred Flowers Award.
 The Zodiac series of gold and silver commemorative coins is one of the most important continuation projects in the history of China's commemorative coins of precious metals.
 The People's Bank of China has been publicly issuing it as a key project of the year.